Azure-Samples/edge-aio-in-a-box/readme.md

  - You need to make sure that you get this value from a tenant that you have access to get to the graph api in the tenant.
  - https://learn.microsoft.com/en-us/azure/azure-arc/kubernetes/custom-locations
  - https://learn.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest

+### Disclaimer
+The lifecycle management (health, kubernetes version upgrades, security updates to nodes, scaling, etc.) of the AKS or Arc enabled Kubernetes cluster is the responsibility of the customer.

+All preview features are available on a self-service, opt-in basis and are subject to breaking design and API changes.
+Previews are provided "as is" and "as available," and they're excluded from the service-level agreements and limited warranty.

+## Support

+We are always looking for feedback on our current experiences and what we should work on next.
+If there is anything you would like us to prioritize, please feel free to suggest so via our GitHub Issue Tracker.
+You can submit a bug report, a feature suggestion or participate in discussions.

 ## How to Contribute